helidon-io/helidon/archetypes/oci-mp/src/main/resources/README.md

-# Helidon MP OCI Sample Application
+# Helidon OCI Archetype Application

-This repository contains a Helidon MP sample application that integrates with the OCI SDK and demonstrates the following:
+This repository contains a Helidon OCI Archetype application that integrates with the OCI SDK and demonstrates the following:

 1. Server code generation
 2. Client code generation